-Manorbier is a lovely Village which sits on the South Pembrokeshire coast.
-In the Village is a beautifully situated mediaeval castle.
-The village War Memorial is in the form of a Celtic Cross, situated in front of the Church, and on this cross are the names of the 26 men of the village who died in both World Wars, 23 in the first and 3 in the second.
-Also I have discovered men who died in the Great War who are not on the Memorial, and these men have been added below.
+Manorbier is a lovely village which sits on the South Pembrokeshire coast.
+In the village is a beautifully situated mediaeval castle.
+The village War Memorial is in the form of a Celtic Cross, situated by the castle, and on this cross are the names of the 26 men of the village who died in both World Wars, 23 in the First World War and three during the Second World War.
+There is an identically named memorial outside the Church, as well as several individual plaques within the Church.
+Also, I have discovered several local men who died in the Great War who are not on the Memorial, so their details have been added below.

 The Great War, 1914-1918